-In the world of digital marketing, few things are more coveted than a conversion: Someone clicks on your ad and is interested enough in your product or service to learn more, sign up for your newsletter, or even make a purchase.
-Those campaigns are anchored to landing pages, designed to motivate your target audience to take action.
-If you want to optimize your landing page to drive conversions, this guide includes important tips you need to know.
+In the world of digital marketing, few things are more coveted than a conversion: Someone clicks on your ad and is interested enough in your product or service to learn more, sign up for your newsletter or make a purchase.
+Those campaigns are anchored to landing pages designed to motivate your target audience to take action.
+If you want to optimize your landing page to drive conversions, this guide includes essential tips you need to know.

 What is a landing page?

-A landing page is a page of your website designed for a digital marketing campaign.
-These pages include specific information, often tailored to a specialty audience, that reflect the messaging and goals of the marketing campaign.
+A landing page is a business website page designed for a digital marketing campaign.
+These pages include specific information ― often tailored to a specialty target customer ― that reflects the marketing campaign’s messaging and goals.

 Why do you need a landing page?

-While some may define landing pages as any page on your website where a visitor ends up, that's not technically the definition.
-Landing pages are launched specifically for a digital marketing campaign's purpose.
+While some may define landing pages as any page on your website where a visitor arrives, that’s not technically the definition.
+Landing pages are launched specifically for a digital marketing campaign’s purpose.

-A landing page is important for digital marketing campaigns because you can use the space to target audiences with different needs.
-For example, a software program may have many features that are advantageous for certain sectors, such as students, graphic designers and at-home office professionals.
-Through landing pages, that company can tailor messaging to talk up the benefits for students, launch one page just about graphic design, and have yet another page just to talk about the small business tools the software offers.
+A landing page is essential for digital marketing campaigns because you can use the space to target audiences with different needs.
+For example, a software program may have many features advantageous for specific sectors, such as students, graphic designers and work-from-home office professionals.
+Through landing pages, that company can tailor messaging to tout the benefits for students, launch a page about graphic design and have yet another page discuss the software’s small business tools.

 Landing pages are also purposeful in their end goal: to get visitors to engage with your company.
 This can take many forms: